Last updated on May 14th, 2019 at 09:59 pm.

 The whole thing is a seriously vicious cycle.
 It keeps itself going while continuing to make things worse.

 On some level, things seem great; schools are building this amazingly beautiful facilities.
-And yet, student loan debt continues to grow.
+And yet, the student loan debt crisis continues to grow.

 The Case For Regulation Changes